HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 secure cloud storage small business

-We work in the legal, law enforcement, medical, financial, and academic industries and have to abide by some very strict confidentiality agreements.
-That’s why I would tell you to host everything in the cloud with a company that has both HIPAA and CJIS compliance certifications, and run criminal background checks on all your employees that have access to your sensitive data.
-We also have general liability and a separate cyber liability policy just in case something bad does happen.
+That’s why I would tell you to host everything in the cloud with a company with HIPAA and CJIS compliance certifications and run criminal background checks on all your employees with sensitive data access.

 1. Neil Kittleson – CEO of NKrypt